Cryptolyfe/NFT-Transfer/README.md

 A lightweight **Next.js ( App Router ) + Wagmi v2 + Viem** demo that lets any
 user:

-* connect their MetaMask wallet
+* Connect their MetaMask wallet
-* view every NFT they own **on Base Sepolia** from one hard-coded collection
+* View every NFT they own **on Base Sepolia** from one hard-coded collection
-* mint a demo NFT
+* Mint a demo NFT
-* select an NFT and transfer it to another address
+* Select an NFT and transfer it to another address

 All core flows are fully unit-tested with **Vitest + Testing Library** and the repo ships with Hardhat scripts & CI.